leondz/dagw-site/content/home/intro.md

 ## License & Reference

-If you use the data, you MUST acknowledge the project.
+If you use the data, you MUST acknowledge it.
 The license is CC-BY 4.0, Creative Commons with Attribution.

 ### Sample attributions: